MattB859/MS2-Space-Attack-game/README.md

-<h1 align="center">Bird Adventures</h1>
+<h1 align="center">Space Attack</h1>

-This is the main website for Bird Adventures.
+This is the main website for Space Attack.
 It is designed to be responsive and accessible on multiple devices, making it easy to navigate for new and existing visitors.